-Bosnia and Herzegovina: ERS to increase electricity price for large retailers5.
-September 2019. / SEE Energy News
+Bosnia and Herzegovina: ERS to increase electricity price for large retailers, SEE Energy News

 Major retailers in the Republic of Srpska (RS) will pay 40 euros/MWh of electricity supplied by stateowned power utility ERS until the end of the year.
 At today’s meeting between the representatives of ERS and large retail chains, it was agreed that after 1 January 2020, the price will increase to 45 euros/MWh.